top of page

 Livestock Guardian

-A livestock guardian dog is a term to describe several different breeds that are solely bred to protect livestock from predators.
-Goose, our LGD, is a Great Pyrenees.
-She is one of the main reasons we can safely raise our animals out on pasture.
-Some common predators we face in our area are coyote, fox, raccoon, bear, hawks and eagles.
+Maverick, our Anatolian Shepherd, is our other LGD.
+A livestock guardian dog is a term to describe several different breeds that are bred over generations solely to protect livestock and their handlers from predators.
+He is the main reason we can safely raise our animals out on pasture.
+Some common predators we face in our area are coyotes, foxes, raccoons, bears, hawks and eagles.

 IMG_2589.JPG